草莓影视

 Important research into multiple myeloma is being done in university hospitals, medical centers, and other institutions around the world.
 Each year, scientists find out more about what causes the disease, how to better diagnose and classify it, and how to improve treatment.

-Learning more about the changes inside multiple myeloma cells
+Research into the changes inside multiple myeloma cells

 Researchers are constantly learning more about the changes in the genes and proteins inside myeloma cells that help them grow.
 Knowing about these types of changes is helping them design better medicines to treat myeloma.
 It's also helping doctors figure out which myelomas are at higher risk for progressing.
 This could affect which treatments a person should get.